-Low pH can cause damage to pool liners and etching of plaster; corrosion of metal components in and around the pool; skin and eye damage, as well as general patron discomfort; and a reduction of total alkalinity.
-On the other hand, high pH water can cause scale formation; metal stains; cloudy water; poor efficiency of chlorine, and also can cause skin and eye irritation.
-The textbooks say to stay within the 7.4-7.6 range to avoid those problems.
-But we at Orenda know that scale formation and plaster etching are a function of LSI violations, not just pH.
+Low pH lowers the LSI, and can cause damage to surfaces and equipment, corrosion of metal components in and around the pool, skin and eye irritation, as well as general patron discomfort.
+On the other hand, high pH raises the LSI, and leads to carbonate scale formation, cloudy water, and weaker chlorine (in non-stabilized pools).
+The textbooks say to stay within the 7.4-7.6 range to avoid those problems, but an LSI-based strategy will avoid the problems better than simply staying in that range.

 What is Total Alkalinity?